Florida’s Statewide Course Numbering System

 Exceptions to the General Rule for Equivalency

-Since the initial implementation of the SCNS, specific disciplines or types of courses have been accepted from the guarantee of transfer for equivalent courses.
+Since the initial implementation of the SCNS, specific disciplines or types of courses are exempt from the guarantee of transfer for equivalent courses rule.
 These include courses that must be evaluated individually or courses in which the student must be evaluated for mastery of skill and technique.
-The following courses are exceptions to the general rule for course equivalencies and may not transfer.
 Transferability is at the discretion of the receiving institution.
+The following courses are exceptions to the general rule for course equivalencies and may not transfer:

 - Courses not offered by the receiving institution

-- For courses at non-regionally accredited institutions, courses offered prior to the established transfer date of the course in question
+- Courses offered prior to the established transfer date of the course in question (for courses at non-regionally accredited institutions)

 - Courses in the _900-999 series are not automatically transferable, and must be evaluated individually; these include such courses as Special Topics, Experimental, Internships, Apprenticeships, Practica, Study Abroad, Theses and Dissertations